|

 Similarly, law enforcement officers regularly walk into situations where emotions may be running high and people may act unpredictably.
 Even something as routine as a traffic stop can turn into a dangerous situation.
 The rate of firefighters who get hurt on the job is also relatively high, with many experiencing injuries from muscle strain, smoke inhalation, lacerations, and burns.

 Although first responders are highly trained, it’s impossible to predict every outcome and accommodate every potential danger.
 Accidents and oversights happen, resulting in increased risks to personal safety.
-Long hours, poor sleep quality, and mental strain can impact mental health.
+Long hours, poor sleep quality, and mental strain can impact a first responder’s mental health.

 Long Hours